oliverandrich/django-tailwind-cli/docs/management_commands.md

 `tailwind build`
 :   Create a production ready build of the Tailwind stylesheet.
 You have to run this before calling the `collectstatic` command.

+`tailwind runserver`
+:   Start the CLI in watch mode and the Django runserver in parallel.